AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/l1-feedback-form.md

 ### Preview the feedback form

 You can preview the feedback form by selecting Preview in English (United States).
 If you've created the form in multiple languages, you can also preview it in each respective language.
-View this article to learn how to add feedback forms in other languages.
+View this [section](/help/migrated/administrators/feature-summary/l1-feedback-form.md#add-feedback-forms-in-other-languages) to learn how to add feedback forms in other languages.

 ![](assets/preview.png)
 _Feedback forms screen displaying Preview option to view the feedback form in the default language_

 ### Add feedback forms in other languages

-Create versions of the feedback form in multiple languages.
+Create translations for the questions in the feedback form across multiple languages.
 However, you can only add or remove questions in the default language (such as English).
 For other languages, you can only translate the questions that were initially added in the default language.
 It is not possible to add or remove questions directly in the translated versions.

 1. Select **[!UICONTROL Add New Language]** in the feedback form.